UCR-Robotics/ee106/docs/logistics.rst

    + You may get good answers/help from your classmates as well, which is encouraged.

 ..
-   + You can ask private questions on Piazza if necessary, which are visible to instructors only.
+   + You can ask private questions on Canvas if necessary, which are visible to instructors only.

 3. **Emails**.
 It is hard to discuss technical questions through emails.
    However, the TA will try to get back to you ASAP.
 To facilitate the process, please have **EE106_Lab** in the email subject.

-   + For course logistics and technical questions, Piazza is better than emails.
+   + For course logistics and technical questions, Canvas is better than emails.

    + For other queries (e.g., personal affairs), you are very welcome to send the TA
    + an email.